Scarborough, ME, residents who have a drug or alcohol addiction have access to one drug rehab center for substance abuse treatment.

 Crossroads Greater Portland Counseling Center

-The Crossroads Greater Portland Counseling Center is a CARF-accredited mental health treatment facility for women.
-They are mainly known for the advanced eating disorder program they offer to those who are struggling with anorexia or bulimia.
+Crossroads Greater Portland Counseling Center is a mental health treatment facility for women that is mainly known for its advanced eating disorder program for women struggling with anorexia or bulimia.

 However, the treatment center also has addiction treatment programs, which include both gender-based inpatient programs and outpatient treatment for drug and alcohol addiction issues.